AMES Type 84: MTI development

 MTI is accomplished by comparing an incoming signal from the current radar pulse with the last one sent, and looking for changes in frequency due to the Doppler shift.
 This requires the last pulse to be stored so it can be compared with the current one, which is difficult to do at microwave frequencies.
 The simplest solution is to use a much lower intermediate frequency (IF) as the basis for the pulse and then electronically multiply its frequency before sending, dividing it again on reception for storage.
 This requires the IF to be extremely stable, which makes it difficult to accomplish with a magnetron as these devices output a slightly different signal, in both frequency and phase, with every pulse.
-To make this work, the MEW had to use a klystron, and based on the goal of outperforming the Type 80, the new MEW plans called for a 10 MW klystron.
+To make this work, the MEW had to use a klystron, which is much more stable pulse to pulse.
+Based on the goal of outperforming the Type 80, the new MEW plans called for a 10 MW klystron.

 Development took place at Marconi's radar center on Bushy Hill, northeast of London.
 The MTI system progressed well, delivering a system that not only eliminated any non-moving objects, but also had a feature that could be controlled to offset movement due to wind, which was particularly useful for eliminating the images of heavy rain or the use of chaff.
 The system allowed the operator to select three rectangular areas on the screen and dial in a windspeed and direction for each one.

 Unfortunately, development of the high-power klystron did not progress nearly as well.
 By 1957 the best example available had demonstrated 10 MW when sent into a dummy load, but when attached to a Type 80 antenna this dropped to a maximum of only 7 MW, and that was only on occasion.
 The problem was due to significant losses in the waveguide.
 Extensive efforts were made to improve both the klystron and the waveguide, but in 1958 the decision was made to abandon the klystron.